paudelsamir/365DaysOfData/README.md

 [Notebook: GPU](06-Convolutional-Neural-Network/code/day95_gpu.ipynb)

 ---
-# Day 96: Data Augmentation
+# Day 96: Data Augmentation, Pretrained Models

 Data augmentation is crucial in machine learning, especially for tasks like computer vision, to enhance model performance and prevent overfitting.
 It involves applying various transformations to existing data, such as rotation, translation, scaling, flipping, shearing, zooming, and adjusting brightness and contrast.
 These techniques help in creating a larger and more diverse training dataset, thereby improving model generalization.
 ![alt text](06-Convolutional-Neural-Network/images/day96_data_augmentationon_cat.png)